westenfalke/onomy-hugo-theme/exampleSite/content/README.md

 ---
 title: Creating A HUGO Theme westenfalke/onomy-hugo-theme From Scratch
 ---
 ## Convention
 ### Root
-!!!!!!
-Let's start with a clean slate e.g. in our home directory e.g. in folder named `\~/CAHTFS/`.
+Let's start with a clean slate e.g. in our home directory e.g. in a folder named `\~/CAHTFS/`.
+Its name dosen't matter and to keep things consistent and easy to replay, all paths are relative too this folder and all comands are executes sitting in that folder, too.

 	westenfalke@MiniDEV:~$ mkdir CAHTFS
     westenfalke@MiniDEV:~$ cd CAHTFS/
     westenfalke@MiniDEV:~/CAHTFS$

-    CAHTFS/
-    ├── themes
-    └── websites

-To keep things consistent and easy to replay, all paths are relative too this folder and all comands are executes sitting in that folder, too.

-and `westenfalke@MiniDEV:~/CAHTFS$` is replaced with just `#`
+and `westenfalke@MiniDEV:~/CAHTFS$` is replaced with just `#` just like this:

     westenfalke@MiniDEV:~/CAHTFS$ ls -la